web-platform-tests/rfcs/rfcs/remote_channel.md

 contexts will be able to create a `RecvChannel` with the UUID in their URL and use that to receive messages from other contexts.

+`Channel` acts approximately like an event target; consumers can call the `addEventListener(type, fn)` method to add a event callback function.
+The function is called with an object `{type, data}`, where `type` is the event type and `data` is type-specific data.
+All channels support `connect` and `close` events.
+Callbacks can be removed using `removeEventListener(type, fn)`.

 A `SendChannel` has a `send(obj)` method.
 This causes the object to be encoded, first using the remote object serialization (see below) and then as a JSON string, before being sent to the queue.

 A `RecvChannel` must call its async `connect()` method to start receiving messages.
 Messages are first deserialized from JSON and then undergo remote object serialization.
+They are provided as event callbacks with a type of `message`.
+A message handler function can be registered using `addEventListener("message", callback)`; the object passed to the callback function has the message in its `data` property.
-Once connected, the `RecvChannel` acts like an event target; consumers can call the `addEventListener(fn)` method to add a callback function when a message is received.
-Alternatively the async `next()` function will return the next message to be received.
+Alternatively the async `next()` function returns a promise which resolves to next message received.

 The implementation of channels is based on websockets, with one websocket per `Channel` object (i.e. a different websocket is used for